-When a bacteria tries to attack the immune system, they multiply (reproduce).
-When a new bacteria grows the antibiotics makes it unable for the bacteria to develop cell wall for its protection.
+When bacteria tries to attack the immune system, they multiply (reproduce).
+When a new bacteria grows the antibiotic makes it unable for the bacteria to develop a cell wall for its protection.
 Since no cell wall is there to protect bacteria it dies from the action of the immune system.

 They are prescribed for bacterial infection only.
 Do not take for flu, cough and cold.